JereKuusela/valheim-dev/publish/README.md

 # Changelog

+- v1.21
+	- Fixes some commands printing "Error: Player not found.".

 - v1.20
 	- Adds a new setting `access_private_chests` which allows opening all private chests (default `true`).
 	- Adds a new setting `access_warded_areas` which allows ignoring wards (default `true`).